 Once the coloring and effects are done, they can be processed as animation.
 Today's animation studios rely on "RETAS!
 PRO" for doing so.

 In the past, before the use of digital cels, drawings were filmed over backgrounds.
-The software allows to make digital cuts, add the background digitally, adding effects like lightning and the use of CGI animation like the upcoming movie EVA 3.0 You can (not) redo.
+The software allows to make digital cuts, add the background digitally, adding effects like lightning and the use of CGI animation.

 After the composting is done, the post-production begins.
 Adding sound effects, music and voices for the characters.
 But the dubbing is a another chapter and I won't go into detail for now.